 Mandatory minimums are a major new component in the war on drugs, serving as a mechanism for the criminalization and incarceration of poor people, particularly poor Indigenous people and Black people, in Canada.
 These provisions impose a minimum sentence for a range of offenses which are mostly linked to the production and distribution of currently illegal drugs.
 The legislation strips the judge of the ability to exercise discretion, including in cases where it is very clear that jail time will have no rehabilitative benefit and likely no social benefit.

 While the rhetoric of mandatory minimums and the ‘tough on crime’ agenda is that these laws target ‘violent offenders’ and people involved in criminal gangs, the reality on the ground is that low level drug sellers – often addicted to the drugs that they are selling and frequently paid in drugs – are the ones who catch the vast majority of charges.
+If you wish to hire someone to get away from crime cases, you can get falsely accused sex crime attorneys to fight any kinds of criminal cases, in your favour.
 Poor and overpoliced neighbourhoods in Canada’s major cities supply most of the ‘candidates’ for incarceration.
 In a recent case in B.C., where the judge refused to give the one year mandatory minimum, the ‘drug dealer’ is a poor man who is selling to support his own addiction.
 The mandatory minimum applies because of his previous ‘criminal history’ which includes a previous drug charge.